-Many of the images will be predictable.
 Few cities have so many globally famous icons as London.
-I was at an event at the top of Tower Bridge on Wednesday (21 March) and was told the bridge is one of the world’s top 10 most recognizable landmarks.
+Tower Bridge is one of the world’s top 10 most recognizable landmarks.
 Big Ben (or St Stephen’s Clock Tower for pedants) is also on the list.

 But London is also a city of hidden gems.
 The nooks and crannies tucked away down secret medieval alleyways, overlooked by the throngs of commuters who pass them every day.